itohio/EasyRobot/pkg/core/math/primitive/generics/PARALLELIZATION_PLAN.md

 - **`*_mt.go`**: Multi-threaded implementations (requires `use_mt` build tag)
 - **`multithreaded.go`**: Goroutine pool implementation (only built with `use_mt` tag)

+### Subpackage organization
+- **st**: Single threaded implementations
+- **mt**: multithreaded implementations with fallback to st subpackage implementations for small arrays

+st and mt packages do not need to be guarded by tags.
+Only generics master package should have tag guided exports of st/mt functions.

+### Multithreaded implementation guides:
+- Early fallback to st subpackage operations
+- Avoid duplicate implementation.
+- If it is more efficient to keep internal implementations - it is better to import them from st subpackage than to duplicate
+- It is better to call st subpackage implementation for chunks

 ### Goroutine Pool
 - Initialized in `init()` when `use_mt` tag is present
 - Number of goroutines = `runtime.NumCPU()`